-An independent RV curve fitting was conducted using the Gaussfit software developed by part of the HST FGS science team (e.g., Jefferys et al. 1987; McArthur et al. 1994;

-Cochran et al. 2004).
-This software uses a robust estimation method to find the combined orbital solution, where the offsets from different data sets are included as free parameters for fitting.
+An independent RV curve fitting was conducted using the Gaussfit software developed by part of the HST FGS science team (e.g., Jefferys et al. 1987; McArthur et al. 1994; Cochran et al. 2004).
+This software uses a robust estimate method to find the combined orbital solution, where the offsets from different data sets are included as free parameters for fitting.
 Figure 8 shows the best-fit RV curve.
 The planet has a 4.1134 ± 0.0009 day orbital period, which is consistent with the derived values from the L-S periodogram and also the Bayesian analysis.
-This analysis finds a solution with a minimum planet mass of $0.49~M_J$ in a nearly circular orbit with an eccentricity of 0.06 ± 0.02 .
+This analysis finds a solution with a minimum planet mass of $0.49M{\rm J}$ in a nearly circular orbit with an eccentricity of 0.06 ± 0.02 .
 These values are in excellent agreement with the Bayesian analysis above.
-The semimajor axis has a minimum size of 0.049~AU.
+The semimajor axis has a minimum size of $0.049~{\rm AU}$.

 The companion's mass is similar to other known hot-Jupiter exoplanets with similar orbital periods around solar-type stars.
-The low eccentricity is not surprising since tidal circularization is expected for such a close planetary companion.